munavathdineshnaik/async_fifo_uvm_verification/README.md

 # Asynchronous FIFO Verification using UVM
-This project implements and verifies an asynchronous FIFO using a UVM-based verification environment.
-The FIFO operates across independent read and write clock domains and uses Gray-code pointers for safe clock-domain crossing.
+This project focuses on the RTL design of a parameterized asynchronous FIFO with robust CDC handling.
+A comprehensive SystemVerilog/UVM-based verification environment is included to validate the RTL design.

 ## Tools
 - SystemVerilog